R&D tax credits for software developers3 min read

 Larger companies with more than 500 employees can claim RDEC.
 This is also available to those who have been subcontracted to undertake an R&D project by a large company.
 RDEC equates to an 11% tax credit of all qualifying expenditure.

-Before working with us, the majority of Kene Partners’ clients were not only unaware that R&D tax credits existed, but also that their business was eligible to claim for R&D tax relief.
+Before working with us, the majority of Kene Partners’ clients were not only unaware that R&D tax credits for software companies existed, but also that their business was eligible to claim for R&D tax relief.
 In recent years, we’ve helped many innovative software development companies access thousands of pounds of Government money.
 This fund exists to reward those prepared to invest time and effort into R&D, therefore pushing the boundaries of their industry.